Skip to content

 Authentication Token Management

-• Access tokens expire after 1 hour
+• Access tokens: Expire after 1 hour with automatic renewal

-Technical Limitations
+Technical Specifications

 Integration Flow